new-product-development-cover

 All ideas passing the screening stage are developed into concepts.
 A product concept is a detailed description or blueprint of your idea.
 It should indicate the target market for your product, the features and benefits of your solution that may appeal to your customers, and the proposed price for the product.
 A concept should also contain the estimated cost of designing, developing, and launching the product.

-Developing alternative product concepts will help you determine how attractive each concept is to customers and select the one that would provide them the highest value.
+Developing alternative product concepts will help you determine how attractive each concept is to customers and select the one with the highest value.

 Once you’ve developed your concepts, test each of them with a select group of consumers.
 Concept testing is a great way to validate product ideas with users before investing time and resources into building them.